KittyGiraudel/SJSJ/_glossary/JSPM.md

 ---
 title: JSPM
-description: "like npm with its own build system and multiple resources management"
+excerpt: "like npm with its own build system and multiple resources management"
 ---

 # JSPM